NEXT UP ON this.

 Even if you successfully bring down your enrolment cost, you’ll still need to budget for the incidentals.
 These can include Student Services and Amenities Fees (SSAF), books, internet and childcare.
 Again, you may be able to claim these costs on tax so check with the ATO.

 If you’re feeling overwhelmed by the cost of postgraduate study, ask the university for advice.
-Deakin offers help with budgets and can point you in the right direction for support.
+It’s likely they will be able to help with budgets and can point you in the right direction for support.
 The Financial Assistance office provides interest-free loans for study expenses to help you stay on track.

 If it’s a short-term situation, emergency help is available in the way of practical support such as a Myki to keep you coming to campus.
 If you’re experiencing hardship, you can also apply for a grant, which doesn’t need to be paid back.